|Nutritional Guidelines (per serving)|

 - 1 tablespoon lemon juice

-Heat oven to 350 degrees.
-Thoroughly coat two 8x4-inch loaf pans with cooking spray.
+Heat oven to 350 F and thoroughly coat two 8 x 4-inch loaf pans with cooking spray.

 Beat in the eggs, one at a time, until the batter is light and fluffy, about 2 to 3 minutes.

-Heat 1 tablespoon milk and corn syrup in a small saucepan until almost simmering.
-Whisk in confectioners' sugar and lemon juice until smooth.
-If too thick, add 1 teaspoon of milk at a time until desired consistency (it should be thick).
+Whisk in powdered sugar and lemon juice until smooth.
+If it seems too thick, add 1 teaspoon of milk at a time until it looks more fluid but still thick.
 Set aside until needed.